Great Ideas in Kitchen Remodeling

 • Solid surface – There are a number of companies that specialize in this category, most notably DuPont with their Corian line.
 But there are more growing annually as home buyers seek out green solutions to their countertops.
 Products like EnviroGLAS tout their green heredity.
 Price: $35 to $80 per square foot, installed.

-• Ceramic tile – Huge number of color options and a great option for do-it-yourself home owners.
+• Ceramic tile – Huge number of color options and a great option for do-it-yourself homeowners.
 Ceramic tiles are also easier to repair.
 Price: $10 to $30 per square foot, installed.

-• Other great options – Butcher block ($40-$65), concrete ($80-$120), stainless steel ($120-$160).
+• Other great options are butcher block ($40-$65), concrete ($80-$120), and stainless steel ($120-$160).

-Great Ideas in New Kitchen Products
+Great Ideas for New Kitchen Products

 “The combination of convection and steam – combi-steam – provides all of the benefits of the locked-in moisture of steam, paired with the finishing touches convection delivers.”